 Our plan for reopening Rutherford Public Schools is grounded in our core goals of having students in school as much as possible, while preserving the safety of all students and staff.
 We started working on the plan in May, and we researched how European schools managed.
 We pulled together a committee of more than 60 staff members, Board of Education representatives and parent volunteers who worked within the guidelines issued by the State of New Jersey.

 The health, safety, and well-being of our students and staff has always been a top priority, but that responsibility takes on a different meaning when discussed during a pandemic.
-We are addressing every single aspect of our operations and are preparing to submit our plan to the Department of Education for its review.
-We will be ready to welcome students in September.
+We addressed every single aspect of our operations in our plan, which was approved by Department of Education.

 While distance learning worked for Rutherford as a whole last spring, we need a different approach for the 2020/21 school year.
 Our youngest students do best with in-person instruction, and space accommodations in classrooms and schedule adjustments, they can be in school daily.
 Our older students did well with distance learning, which, along with space concerns, is why we believe a hybrid model will work best for them.